Finoozer/article-one/README.md

    **Example:**

    Let's take showering as an example.
 Do you brush your teeth before or after you shower?
-Is the towel always on the same spot (it should)?
+Is the towel always on the same spot (it should be)?
 Do you start with hot water or cold water first?
 How exactly do you proceed to shower?
 Do you step out of the shower with the left or right foot?

    If the task is a routine, you will have no issue answering all of those questions.

    **How:**

    When you first start to implementing routines, you have to be very aware of what you are doing in the first few iterations.
-Set the steps while doing the task; concentrate on how you do stuff and if it's effective.
+Set the steps while doing the task; concentrate on how you do stuff and if it's efficient.
 Remember the steps for upcoming iterations.
-Do not back down from set steps.
+Do not back down from set steps, except for improvements!

    After about 5 iterations, you will realize that you have done the whole task without a single thought interruption.
 Ergo, you won't give any processing power to the task at hand.